Road Trips

 Last weekend, I and my friends decided an impromptu road trip to Mussoorie.
 We didn’t want to be touristy, rather seeking real adventure and hence zeroed in on The Nag Tibba trek.
 Our main aim was to enjoy the Nag Tibba trek which would take 2 days, but we also decided to enjoy the beautiful drive to Mussoorie.
 It’s just a few hundred kilometers away from Delhi and is also known as the “Queen of Hills”.

 The ideal time to take the trip is during little or no rainfall.
 Since we all are road trip freaks and were travelling from Delhi, we decided to go by car.
-The most hassle-free self-drive car rental service we found online was Revv.
-It’s not only affordable but also offers doorstep delivery and pick up facility which lessens my work a lot.
+The most hassle-free self-drive car rental service in Delhi we found online was Revv.
+It’s not only affordable but also offers doorstep delivery and pick up facility, which lessens my work a lot.

 Coming back to the trip, once you reach Dehradun, there are 3 routes to consider while starting your trek to Nag Tibba: